PojavLauncherTeam/PojavLauncher/README.md

 ## Known Issues
 - Controller mods aren't working.
-- Random crashes could happen very often on Android 5.x during game load or join world.
+- Random crashes could happen very often on Android 5.x when loading the game or joining a world.
 - With big modpacks textures could be messed up
 - Probably more, that's why we have a bug tracker ;)